 Why Do I Need Appliance Instructions?

 Getting your braces placed on your teeth or receiving Invisalign® aligners is only a small part of successful orthodontic treatment.
 Each type of appliance must be used as directed to have the best possible outcomes.
-Dr. Wright provides appliance instructions during your appointment.
+Dr. Marc S. Wright provides appliance instructions during your appointment.
 Using your orthodontic appliances according to his instructions ensures that your teeth and jaw will reposition to the degree necessary and into the desired position.

 How Do I Use Spacers and Separators?